tarqsalah/ML-based-groundwater-drought-modeling/README.md

-# Groundwater Drought Prediction using Ensemble Machine Learning
+# Defining and Predicting Groundwater Drought Dynamics in a Temperate Maritime Region using Standardised Groundwater Index (SGI) and Ensemble Machine Learning

 Code for an integrated framework that defines, detects, and predicts groundwater drought across the Irish groundwater monitoring network, combining